astropy/astropy-APEs/APE1.rst

-We intend APEs to be the primary mechanisms for proposing major new features, for collecting community input on an issue, and for documenting the design decisions that have gone into Python.
+We intend APEs to be the primary mechanisms for proposing major new features, for collecting community input on an issue, and for documenting the design decisions that have gone into Astropy.
 The APE author is responsible for building consensus within the community and documenting dissenting opinions.

 Because the APEs are maintained as text files in a versioned repository